 virsh list --all

-It should show an empty list if there are no virtual machines yet.
+It should show an empty list if there are no virtual machines yet, indicating the daemon is running correctly.

 7. Set Up Virtual Machines (VMs)